agnsier/simple-chat-backend/README.md

 > A Node.js project.
 Client-Host chat with SocketIO support.
 This repository is only backend implementation.
 For frontend solution refer to: http://github.com/agnsier/simple-chat-frontend.
 To use application you need to have backend and frontend running simultaneously.

-Available paths on port 8080:
+Available paths:
-- client view: /client
+- client view: localhost:8080/#/client
-- host view: /host
+- host view: localhost:8080/#/host

 ## Build Setup